8ta4/gag/README.md

    ## Article
    ```

-1. Paste the article content below the prompt.
+1. Paste the article below the prompt.

 1. Run DeepSeek-R1 to get a comeback joke.